Call for Demos

 Submissions accepted for the Demo Track will be advertised on the AAMAS website and will be included in the conference proceedings.
 Each submission must consist of the following elements:

-Paper (maximum five pages):
+Paper (maximum four pages):

-- Two-three pages to describe the system to be demonstrated.
+- Two pages to describe the system to be demonstrated.
 The authors are encouraged to discuss the application domain, the problem, the underlying scientific/technological challenges, the agent/multi-agent techniques involved, the innovations of the system, and interactive aspects (if any).

 - One page (maximum) listing the bibliographic references.